Mercateo/rest-schemagen/README.md

 ```java
 LinkFactoryResourceConfig.configure(rs);
 ```
-Where rs is your jersey application ResourceConfig.
+Where "rs" is your jersey application ResourceConfig.
 Please choose Jackson as your JSON provider

 In your resources you simply type:
 ```java